rotarydialer/davies/README.md

 a similar tool for managing schema changes in Postgres.
 Further, this project maintains the same goals (see below) and overall philosophy as `sem`, and can, in fact, be considered more or less a direct port of that tool for MS SQL.
-(Though we may ultimately not implement all features.)
+(Though we may not ever reach full feature parity.)

 ## Project Goals